scottyschup/ruby-curriculum/the-web/cookies.md

 One solution would be to store the shopping cart in the user's cookie.
 Each time the user makes a request, he'll upload the cookie containing his shopping cart.
-Whenever he adds an item, the server will send the shopping cart cookie back, having first append one more item to it.
+Whenever he adds an item, the server will send the shopping cart cookie back, having first appended one more item to it.

 ### Advantages and disadvantages